WPI-SGA-Financials/WPIFinBot/README.md

 -  The bot must be added to the channel you want results in.

 ## Commands
--  `!numbers` - Gives the current Budget, FR, and Mandatory Transfer Allocations
+-  `!numbers` - Gives the current Budget, FR, Mandatory Transfer Allocations, and Number of Active/Inactive Clubs
 -  `!recents` - Returns the requests from the past week.
 (If none, return `No requests in the past seven days!`)

 #### Planned Commands